subsquid/docs/docs/quickstart/quickstart-ethereum.md

 ## What's next?

-- [Migrate](/migrate/migrate-subgraph) the existing subgraphs to Subsquid
+- [Migrate](/migrate/migrate-subgraph) your existing subgraphs to Subsquid
 - Define your own [data schema](/basics/schema-file)
-- Explore examples of squids for EVM networks, from [simple transfer indexing to DEX analytics](/examples)
+- Explore examples of squids for EVM networks, from [simple transfer indexing to DEX analytics](/examples/evm)
 - Dive deeper into [`EvmBatchProcessor`](/evm-indexing)
 - Explore how to enhance the GraphQL API with [custom SQL, caching and limits](/graphql-api)
 - [Deploy](/deploy-squid) the squid to the Aquarium hosted service